mayman007/ShinobiBot/README.md

 <li>

-Create .env file and fill it with your bot token in a variable named `BOT_TOKEN` and application ID in a variable named `APP_ID`
+Copy .env.example to .env and fill the needed variables
 </li>

 <li>